sourcegraph/deploy-sourcegraph/docs/migrate.md

 `sourcegraph-server-gen` binary from a `config.json` file.
 Existing clusters should be migrated to use the new pure Helm chart.
 Follow these steps:

+## Pre-requisites

+Ensure you have Helm 2.9.1 or later installed.

+## Migration

 1. Upgrade to Sourcegraph Data Center 2.8.1 using the legacy process:
    ```bash
    sourcegraph-server-gen update 2.8.1